-ANAMARIA CORREA (Director of Education & Outreach) AnaMaria is delighted to be part of Ballet Hispanico!
+ANAMARIA CORREA (Sr. Director of Community Engagement) AnaMaria is delighted to be part of Ballet Hispanico!
 She has worked in arts in education in the disciplines of theater, dance, music, visual art, creative writing and architecture with organizations like the Henry Street Settlement’s Abrons Arts Center, Jewish Museum of Florida, Brooklyn Historical Society and Washington State University’s “Performance as Education” program. ...READ MORE...

 She is doing her life’s work -- a mission to ensure that young people, community and educators have access to, and a meaningful connection with, arts experiences that transform their lives through the incredible work of exquisite artists and their craft.
 She’s earned degrees in Secondary Education and Literature from Hunter College, an MFA in Acting from Brooklyn College and is currently a doctoral student in Urban Education at the CUNY Graduate Center.

-FRANCHESCA MARISOL CABRERA (Program Coordinator) Franchesca Marisol Cabrera most recently completed her Masters Degree in Arts Education at NYU's Gallatin School in her own self-designed program: “Integrated Arts Curriculum for Elementary School Classrooms with an emphasis on Critical Thinking.”
+FRANCHESCA MARISOL CABRERA (Community Programs Manager) Franchesca Marisol Cabrera most recently completed her Masters Degree in Arts Education at NYU's Gallatin School in her own self-designed program: “Integrated Arts Curriculum for Elementary School Classrooms with an emphasis on Critical Thinking.”
+Her passion as an arts educator is to provide and engage students with enriching experiences in their own learning that strives to encourage curiosity.
 She began her dance training in Santa Barbara, California training in the styles of Classical Spanish dance, Flamenco, Baroque, Ballet and Mexican Folklorico among others. ...READ MORE...

 She earned a B.A. from the World Arts and Cultures Department at the University of California, Los Angeles.
 Upon graduation, she moved to Europe for three years to train in a conservatory of Spanish Dance.
 In the States, she has worked as a teaching artist in both private and public schools, exposing children of all ages to dance education.
-Since moving to New York, Ms. Cabrera has interned in several Education & Outreach departments, including Pentacle Dance Arts and Ballet Hispanico.
-Franchesca is a performing artist for the Brooklyn based dance theater company, COMPANYXIV and also teaches in the Ballet Hispanico School of Dance.
+During her time at Ballet Hispanico she has been able to garner all her interests by supporting dance educators, assisting and mentoring professional and pre-professional dancers, encouraging young NYC students in their artistic experiences and teach in the School of Dance, all of which have been highly rewarding.
+Franchesca is currently a performing artist for the Brooklyn based dance theater company, Company XIV.